-- Travel Insurance
+- Travel insurance

-- Return Airport Transfer
+- Return airport transfer

-- Breakfast, Dinner and Snacks
+- Breakfast, dinner and snacks

+You’ll be staying in a brand-new volunteer house in the heart of Siem Reap.
+There are four large en-suite bedrooms sleeping 3 to 4 volunteers in each.
 The house is furnished throughout and has a fully fitted kitchen, two large sitting areas, a dining area that seats up to 12, a large garden and TV and DVD player.
 Free WIFI is available at the house.

 All bedding will be provided.
 Each room has a fan and air-conditioning.
 Please bring your own towel.